BorrelliConvex/design/cad/020_tokenomics/README.md

 ### Sustainability

-In the long term, the tokenomics should converge towards a stable steady state equilibrium, where the pricing of transactions is fair and balances the cost of providing services and infrastructure for the network
+In the long term, the tokenomics should converge towards a stable steady state equilibrium, where the pricing of transactions is fair and balances the cost of providing services and infrastructure for the network.